PauloxD/moovin-site/_pages/roadmap.md

 ## In progress
-- Attachments to the item.
-Meaning you can take a picture of your possessions.
+- Exporting to a PDF
-- Protection Status of an item.
-Meaning you can redact an item unless authenticated

 ## Near future
 - Siri Integration
 - Widgets showing a pinned box, or number of boxes in each room.
+- Exporting to a spreadsheet

 ## Hopeful wish list